 One of the highlights of Ms. Smith’s career occurred when she worked at the Anne Arundel Medical Center.
 She was looking over a patient’s blood work when she realized it matched a slide of a newly-diagnosed leukemia cell she had recently received from a friend.
 She brought her discovery to the patient’s doctor, and he confirmed the diagnosis and complimented her on her findings.

 When Ms. Smith eventually retired in 1993, she decided to dedicate herself to civic work.
-Her mother was very philanthropic, which inspired her to want to give back, too.
-She thus became involved with organizations like the Charles County Historical Society, the Charles County Garden Club, and the Smallwood Foundation.
+Her parents were philanthropic, which inspired her to want to give back, too.
+A member of the Society for the Restoration of Port Tobacco since 1974, she was appointed to the board of directors of the society in 1997, serving until 2017.
+She then became involved with organizations such as the Charles County Historical Society, the Charles County Garden Club and the Smallwood Foundation.
 Her efforts led her to receive the Mrs. Frank J. Fletcher Award from the Charles Country Garden Club and the Charles County Historic Trust Preservation Award in 2007.
-Today, Ms. Smith continues her efforts on the board of directors of the Society for the Restoration of Port Tobacco.
-She has served the group since 1997.
+Today, Ms. Smith continues her efforts on the board of directors of the Society for the Restoration of Port Tobacco since 1997.
+She first joined the group in 1969.

 Ms. Smith’s hobbies include gardening, traveling and needlepoint.
 Her needlepoint creations have won blue ribbons and best-in-show awards.